samerickson/samerickson/README.md

 # 👋 Hi there!

-I am a software developer working on building automation software that implements the BSCnet communication standard.
+I am a software developer working on various projects in support of building automation and efficiency.

-**🔭 I’m currently working on**

 ## 🔗 Links

 - **📝 Blog:** [dev.to](https://dev.to/samerickson)

-## 🌱 I’m currently learning